ibm-cloud-docs/key-protect/kur.md

 # Using the Key Usage Reporter (KUR) tool
 {: #kur}

-The Key Usage Reporter (KUR) CLI scans an IBM Cloud account and produces a comprehensive report of which cloud resources are encrypted by which KMS keys.
+The Key Usage Reporter (KUR) CLI scans an {{site.data.keyword.Bluemix_notm}} account and produces a comprehensive report of which cloud resources are encrypted by which KMS keys.
 The tool supports both {{site.data.keyword.keymanagementserviceshort}} (`kms`) and {{site.data.keyword.hscrypto}} (`hs-crypto`).
 The tool is also capable of processing activity tracking audit log files, producing CSV summaries that help identify KMS utilization.
 {: shortdesc}

 KUR is provided as-is and on a best-effort basis.
-The tool does not detect all possible usages of keys, and the results should not be treated as authoritative.
+The tool might not detect all possible usages of keys, and the results should not be treated as authoritative.
 Some services, configurations, or edge cases might not be covered.
 {: important}

 ## Downloading the tool
 {: #kur-download}

-1. Create an [IBM Support ticket](https://www.ibm.com/mysupport/s/?language=en_US) for Key Protect to request access to the HPCS to Key Protect migration tooling.
+1. Create an [IBM Support ticket](https://www.ibm.com/mysupport/s/?language=en_US){: external} for Key Protect to request access to the HPCS to Key Protect migration tooling.

 2. Download the tool binary provided in the support ticket.